 - Polyamory: Implied at the end of the series after Kazuki somehow manages to split himself up into multiple copies.
 While none of the girls seemed to mind it, Yuna seems to only want one of him, and she wants him to herself.

 - Prehensile Hair: Yuna and Kuriko engage in a spot of ahoge wrestling.
 Yuna's also functions as a Kazuki radar.

-- Replacement Goldfish (Inversion of the normal usage, the ghost "child" Elizabeth takes Kuriko as a replacement mother)
+- Replacement Goldfish: Inverted.
+The ghost "child" Elizabeth takes Kuriko as a replacement mother.

 - School Festival: episode 7.